berkeley-cs61as/markdown-courseware/textbook/chapter18 8 - Assignment, State, and Environment/section01 Lesson 8 Intro.md

-## Assignment, state and environment
+## Warning

-You get to draw cool diagrams.
+This lesson contains dense reading and needs major revisions.
+If you find any of this material confusing or hard to understand, please do not hesitate to ask questions.

-## prerequisites and what to expect
+## Prerequisites and What to Expect

-You're supposed to understand all the materials covered so far, especially message passing.
+Make sure you understand all the material prior to this lesson, especially [Message Passing](http://berkeley-cs61as.github.io/textbook/message-passing.html).

 In this section, we are going to go over the change of the state of the variables and environment.
+You get to draw cool diagrams that illustrates beautifully the environment in which Scheme stores variables and procedures.
 Be prepared to be exposed to a fair amount of information and synthesize it!

-## reading
+## Reading

-In this section, we will cover the material in the following reading:
+In this section, we will cover the material in the following readings:

   * [Introduction to Unit 3: Modularity, Objects, and State ](http://mitpress.mit.edu/sicp/full-text/book/book-Z-H-19.html#%_sec_3)
   * [SICP 3.1: Assignment and Local State ](http://mitpress.mit.edu/sicp/full-text/book/book-Z-H-20.html#%_sec_3.1)